bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 ![iOS Untrusted Enterprise Developer popup](/img/ios/ios-untrusted-enterprise-developer.png)

-Starting with iOS 9 there's no option to "Trust" the developer right from the popup.
+Starting with iOS 9, there's no option to "Trust" the developer right from the popup.

 You can Trust the developer and enable the app to run in iOS Settings:

-1. Open the Settings app on your iPhone or iPad
+1. Open the Settings app on your iPhone or iPad.
-2. Select the `General` category
+2. Select the `General` category.
-3. Select the `Profile` option
+3. Select the `Profile` option.
    * starting with iOS 9.2 the option was renamed to `Device Management` instead of `Profile`
-4. Tap on the Enterprise App option related to the app (the one mentioned in the popup)
+4. Tap on the Enterprise App option related to the app (the one mentioned in the popup).
-5. Tap the `Trust "The Developer's Name"` button
+5. Tap the `Trust "The Developer's Name"` button.
-6. A popup will appear, tap on `Trust` again
+6. A popup will appear, tap on `Trust` again.

 You should now be able to run the app, and any other Enterprise app from the same developer.

 ## No dSYM found

-A couple of services require the dSYM to be present for deployment but you might have disabled the dSYM generation in your Xcode project.
+A couple of services require debug symbols (dSYM) to be present for deployment but dSYM generation might have been disabled in your Xcode project.

 ### Solution:

-To generate debug symbols (dSYM) go to your `Xcode Project's Settings -> Build Settings -> Debug Information Format` and set it to _DWARF with dSYM File_.
+To generate dSYM, go to your `Xcode Project's Settings -> Build Settings -> Debug Information Format` and set it to _DWARF with dSYM File_.

 ## Invalid IPA: get-task-allow values in the embedded .mobileprovision don't match your binary